lemles/Map-Screenshot-Stitcher/README.md

 | &nbsp;&nbsp;↳ **Memory Mgmt.** | Memory-mapped Files (`np.memmap`)                                                | To enable rendering of huge images that exceed RAM capacity.   |
 | **Automation**              | `PyAutoGUI`, `Keyboard`                                                            | For screen capturing, emulating keyboard inputs, and monitoring hotkeys. |
 | **CI/CD & Testing**         | `GitHub Actions` (`Flake8`, `Bandit`)                                              | To automate code quality checks and security scanning.         |

+#### 🇺🇸 English

+This tool consists of two main, independent applications (a capturing app and a stitching app), each with a distinct role.

+1.  **Capturing App (`main_app.py`)**
+    *   **Role:** Provides the user interface and automates image collection by controlling the browser.
+    *   **Launch:** Executed directly via `python main_app.py`.
+    *   **GUI Construction:** Builds the main window (Capture tab, Stitch tab) using `Tkinter`.
+Window geometry and settings are saved to `config.json` (managed by `config_manager.py`).
+    *   **Automated Capture Process:**
+        1. When the user clicks the "▶ Run" button, the automation logic starts in a separate thread (`threading`) to prevent the GUI from freezing.
+        2. The `pyautogui` library is used to emulate arrow key presses a configured number of times, scrolling the browser view.
+        3. A screenshot of the specified region is taken at each position and saved to the designated folder with the naming convention `Rxx_Cxx.png`.
+        4. On Windows, power-saving features are temporarily suppressed via `ctypes` to prevent the PC from sleeping during long captures.

+2.  **Stitching App (`stitcher_app.py` → `advanced_stitcher.py`)**
+    *   **Role:** Stitches the numerous captured images into a single, massive panoramic image.
+    *   **Launch:** Opened as a modal window from the "Join" tab of the capturing app.
+    *   **Process Separation:**
+        1.  `stitcher_app.py` is the `Tkinter` GUI for configuring stitching options.
+        2. When "Start Stitching" is clicked, the computationally intensive image processing is executed in a completely separate process using `multiprocessing`, maintaining GUI responsiveness.
+    *   **Core Engine (`advanced_stitcher.py`):**
+        1.  **Pairwise Matching:** Utilizes `OpenCV` to calculate the relative offset between all adjacent image pairs using a hybrid approach of Template Matching and ORB feature detection.
+        2.  **Global Optimization:** Based on all offset data, it calculates the final coordinates for every image that minimize overall distortion.
+This is done in a single step using `scipy.sparse.linalg.lsqr`, preventing the accumulation of errors (drift).
+        3.  **Rendering:** Creates a large virtual canvas on disk using `numpy.memmap`.
+This allows the tool to render a final image that is significantly larger than the available RAM without causing memory errors.

 ###Usage